Glenn Anderson: International career

 Anderson was known to have a liking for participating in international competitions.
 His first test at the international stage was during the 1980 Winter Olympics in Lake Placid, New York.
 Canada finished sixth in the tournament while Anderson scored four points in six games.
 Later on, Anderson credited the practice he received in preparation for the Olympics as a key to his future success in the NHL.

 Anderson was chosen to participate in the 1984 Canada Cup.
 The roster included eight of Anderson's teammates from the Edmonton Oilers.
 Canada advanced to the finals and defeated Sweden 2–0 in a best of three series to win the Cup.
 Anderson scored five points during the tournament.
 The 1987 Canada Cup also saw Anderson participate.
 Once more, Canada reached the finals, but this time they were up against the Soviet Union.
 The finals required all three games as Canada defeated the Soviet Union.
 The first two games needed overtime and all three had a final score of 6–5.
 Anderson recorded three points during the tournament.

 In 1989, Anderson played at the Ice Hockey World Championships for the first time.
 With four points in six games, Anderson helped Canada win the silver medal, as the Soviets took home the gold.
 Three years later, Anderson made his second and final appearance at the World Ice Hockey Championships, this time in Czechoslovakia.
 Canada was eliminated by Finland in the quarterfinals by a score of 4–3.
 Anderson registered three points during the tournament.

 Wanting to participate in the Olympics again, Anderson did what he could to play at the 1994 Winter Olympics in Lillehammer, Norway.
 He negotiated a clause with his team, the Toronto Maple Leafs, to grant him the right to play for Team Canada.
-This was not enough as Anderson also had to obtain permission from the league.
-The league had instituted a policy that only players with less than one year of National Hockey League experience could join and therefore turned down his request.
-The league's decision caused an outrage in Canada.
+The league instituted a new policy, later stating, that only players with less than one year of National Hockey League experience could join the Olympics and therefore Anderson was told on his way to Norway, that he would not play in the NHL if he chose to play in the Olympics.
+He did not get on the plane.
+The league's decision caused outrage in Canada.
 Canada won silver as they lost the gold medal game to Sweden.
+The NHL released its players for the following games in Nagano.